1099-MISC vs 1099-NEC: The Comprehensive Comparison Guide

 Do I need to file with the state?

-If you’ve chosen to e-File using the IRS FIRE (Filing Information Returns Electronically) or IRIS system and enrolled in the Combined Federal/State Filing Program (CFSF) any applicable forms will be forwarded to the corresponding states.
-It is important to always verify that your state and form type support the CFSF program to see if any additional action is required on your end.
+If you’re e-filing with the IRS FIRE or IRIS systems and you’re enrolled in the Combined Federal/State Filing Program (CFSF), then any applicable forms will be sent to the corresponding states.
+However, it’s important to verify requirements and deadlines with your state tax department directly.

 How do I make a correction?

-Even with careful reviewing, mistakes can happen!
-If your filing has errors, you can easily make corrections to your filing.
+But, even with careful review, mistakes happen!
+If your filing is returned with errors, you can easily make corrections.
+Some quick tips for corrections:

 If you’re looking for a broken down 1099-MISC vs 1099-NEC guide in a downloadable format, make sure to download our PDF guide.